hanleeling/hanleeling.github.io/_pages/about.md

 ## Other Research

-My research outside Chinese includes comparative work on the Northern Jê languages in Brazil.
+My research outside Chinese includes comparative work on the Jê languages in Brazil.
 In ongoing work on Northern Jê, I use comparative reconstruction to investigate the history of coronal obstruents and the development of consonant systems.

 ## Research Interests